This is how one person runs everything

 Cron jobs, intervals, one-shots.
 Not just reminders — full agent capabilities on a schedule.
 Your agent triages email every morning before you wake up.

-Anthropic, OpenAI, DeepSeek, Kimi.
-Switch models mid-conversation.
-Connect your ChatGPT subscription and OpenAI models run through it instead of your usage balance.
-Cheaper that way.
+Use whatever model is best right now — Anthropic, OpenAI, DeepSeek, Kimi.
+Switch mid-conversation.
+Connect your ChatGPT subscription and OpenAI models run on it instead of your usage balance.

 Security that doesn't require trust